5 LASIK Alternatives and Their Risks

 4. KAMRA Inlay

-The KAMRA inlay procedure is geared towards older people who suffer from presbyopia and who need reading glasses.
-During the procedure, a small inlay with a pinhole is inserted into the cornea.
+The KAMRA inlay procedure mostly serves older people who suffer from presbyopia and who need reading glasses.
+During the procedure, the doctor inserts a small inlay with a punctured hole into the cornea.
 This then allows focused light to enter the eye more easily.
-The KAMRA inlay is performed on one eye only, and then the brain works with both eyes for clearer vision.
+Doctors perform the inlay on one eye only, and then the brain works with both eyes for clearer vision.

 Though the KAMRA inlay surgery was approved by the FDA in 2015, in 2014 the FDA panel was split down the middle.
-Half were for approving the surgery, and half believed that the risks involved outweighed the benefits.
+Half approved the surgery, and half believed that the risks involved outweighed the benefits.
+Currently, the FDA still warns that while this surgery is approved, it is not without risk, and it is not always even effective.

 This corneal inlay can cause blurred vision, glares, color disturbances, dryness, burning, and pain.
 Other more serious complications may include infections, inflammation of the cornea and eye swelling.

-Some good news is that the KAMRA inlay can be removed, but with this comes even more complications.
-Once removed, a person’s vision will likely go back to what it was before the inlay was inserted.
+While the KAMRA inlay can be removed, that process can cause even more complications.
+Once removed, a person’s vision will most likely return to its original level.
 However, this does not guarantee your eyes will be spared of any damage from the KAMRA inlay removal.

-Epi-LASIK eye surgery is a supposedly improved type of LASIK surgery that promises to reduce the risks that are normally involved with regular LASIK.
-Epi-LASIK relies on techniques such as cutting with blunt, plastic blades, as well as using this blade to loosen the epithelium sheet instead of using alcohol as done in LASEK surgery.
+Epi-LASIK promises to reduce the risks normally involved with regular LASIK.
+This type of surgery relies on techniques such as cutting with blunt, plastic blades, as well as using this blade to loosen the epithelium sheet instead of using alcohol as done in LASEK surgery.

 Professionals recommend taking a week off from work after having Epi-LASIK surgery.
 The reason for this is that though patients can legally drive after the surgery, they shouldn’t.
 Vision acuity can fluctuate during the recovery process making their vision unpredictable.
 With Epi-LASIK surgery, it can take up to six months to see the full results of the surgery.